How to get hold of those seemingly elusive Premier League tickets....

 Match Ticket and Hotel Packages

 In recent seasons some Premier League Clubs have started offering a match ticket and one nights accommodation, by partnering with a travel Company.
-Thomas Cook Sport have lead the way with this offering (in most cases) fairly affordable packages for the likes of Chelsea, Everton, Liverpool, Manchester United and Tottenham Hotspur.
-In addition they also sometimes have packages available for matches held at Wembley Stadium, such as England Internationals and FA Cup Semi Finals.
+Thomas Cook Sport have lead the way with this offering (in most cases) fairly affordable packages for the likes of Liverpool, Manchester United and Manchester City.
+In addition, they also sometimes have packages available for matches held at Wembley Stadium, such as England Internationals and FA Cup Semi Finals.

 Not really bothered about which game you see?